Church Bus and Church Van Accidents

 - And many others

-Because church van accidents happen too frequently, the National Highway Traffic Safety Administration (NHTSA) has re-issued warnings to church groups using 15-passenger vans.
+Because church bus and church van accidents happen frequently, the National Highway Traffic Safety Administration (NHTSA) has re-issued warnings to church groups using 15-passenger vans.
 The agency warned that tire maintenance is paramount to preventing rollover crashes and other accidents.
 Church groups should be sure to use appropriately-sized tires, and the tires should be checked for proper inflation before every trip.
 Because a lot of church groups use their buses relatively infrequently (one or two days per week) for short, local drives, the NHTSA cautioned the tires can degrade over time even if they have not seen a tremendous amount of mileage.
 In fact, the NHTSA echoed the warning of most tire manufacturers -- tires older than 10 years should not be used at all.
 Finally, the NHTSA offered the following safety tips for anyone planning a church trip in a 15-passenger van:

 - If you are the owner, make sure the vehicle is properly maintained.